Solar Panel Cleaning in Darwin and the Northern Territory: Dry Season Guide

 - Washes away loose bird droppings and organic matter

-- But deposits its own mineral load (Darwin rain is generally low TDS, less of a concern than Perth or Adelaide)
+- But deposits its own mineral load (Darwin rain is generally low in total dissolved solids, less of a concern than Perth or Adelaide)

 - Creates conditions for mould, algae, and biological growth on panel surfaces during humid periods between rain events

-Key wet season pest: Torres Strait pigeons (Ducula spilorrhoa) arrive in large flocks from October through April, roosting on any available elevated surface including panel arrays.
+Key wet season pest: Torres Strait pigeons (Ducula spilorrhoa) arrive in large flocks from October through April.
+They roost on any available elevated surface, including solar panel arrays.
 Their droppings are voluminous and acidic — a significant soiling source through the wet season.

 The Dry Season (May–October)

-Darwin’s dry season is exceptional: typically fewer than 10 mm of rainfall for 5–6 months.
+Darwin’s dry season is exceptional.
+It typically brings fewer than 10 mm of rainfall for five to six months.
 Without any self-cleaning precipitation:

 - Mineral dust from the NT interior accumulates on panel surfaces

-- Bird activity (Indian mynas, doves, starlings) continues to deposit fouling
+- Bird activity from Indian mynas, doves, and starlings continues to deposit fouling

 - Hot, dry conditions make soiling more adhesive and harder to remove as the season progresses